-Having addressed index matching requirements, the holographic recording procedure will now be described in detail 55 below.
+Having addressed index matching requirements, the holographic recording procedure will now be described in detail 60 below.
 The first step of the holographic recording procedure hereof involves cutting a piece of DuPont holographic recording film material (designated HRF 352 having index of refraction at the sodium D line of approximately 1.506) into a 2 inch square.
-Then using a roller pressure technique, 60 the square is laminated to a piece of BK10 glass whose edges were polished to an optical finish.
+Then using a roller pressure technique, 65 shown in FIG. 10, the acrylic substrate does not transmit the the square is laminated to a piece of BK10 glass whose edges were polished to an optical finish.
 Notably, these materials are index matched in accordance with the abovedescribed method.
-The resulting structure, having approximately a half inch thickness and an index of refraction at the 65 between the light transmitting substrate and the holographic sodium D line of 1.498, was used as the recording substrate.
+The resulting structure, having approximately a half inch thickness and an index of refraction at the sodium D line of 1.498, was used as the recording substrate.
 Using the optical arrangement shown in FIG. 8, the film material was exposed to Argon laser light at 514.5 nm using s polarization and other well known and standard holographic recording techniques.
 The angle of incidence of the reference beam within the glass substrate, was approximately 88 degrees.
-The film was exposed to approximately 500 mJ/cm.
+The film was exposed to approximately 500 mJ/cm2.
 The details of the recording arrangement are described below in connection with the recording of reflection holograms.

-As shown in FIG. 8, the reference beam 30, which may be phically shaped, depending on the application and how the reconstruction illumination is to be shaped, is fed through the edge of substrate 2.
+As shown in FIG. 8, the reference beam 30, which may be collimated, converging or diverging, or otherwise anamorphically shaped, depending on the application and how the reconstruction illumination is to be shaped, is fed through the edge of substrate 2.
 Alternatively, the reference beam may also be fed from the face as discussed previously.
-The reference beam then travels within the substrate and impinges on holographic photosensitive medium 3 laminated to substrate 2.
+The Science Books, Mill Valley, Calif., 1988, page 196.
+The 20 reference beam then travels within the substrate and impinges on holographic photosensitive medium 3 laminated to substrate 2.
 The object beam, 31, while depicted in FIG. 2 as being collimated, may be converging or diverging, depending on the application.
-This beam 31 impinges on purposes, and do not represent specific physical bounding 20 holographic recording medium 3 with an optical axis, such that the reconstructed first order diffraction beam will travel at an angle with respect to optical axis 99 about or less than the critical angle for the substrate and/or recording medium, as shown.
-The side that the object beam strikes holographic particular grazing angle of incidence for the reference beam 25 recording medium 3 depends on the final application, and determines whether the hologram will be transmission hologram (as shown in FIG. 7) or a reflection hologram (as FIG. 8).
+This beam 31 impinges on holographic recording medium 3 with an optical axis, such that the reconstructed first order diffraction beam will travel at an angle with respect to optical axis 99 about or less than the critical angle for the substrate and/or recording medium, as shown.
+The side that the object beam strikes holographic recording medium 3 depends on the final application, and determines whether the hologram will be transmission hologram (as shown in FIG. 7) or a reflection hologram (as FIG. 8).
 The interference of the two beams within the volume of the holographic recording medium 3 expose the same.

 If the diffracted illumination beam used to illuminate the object has insufficient uniformity, there are various techniques that may be used to precompensate the exposure of the hologram to achieve uniform reconstruction illumination.
-One such method includes using a mask with varying coated or otherwise produced which is placed before exposure of the hologram in the object beam and/or the reference beam to precompensate the exposure densities and thus fringe contrast in the recorded hologram to take into account the unevenness of the reconstruction illumination and thus yield a reconstructed diffraction illumination light field emitted from the hologram which is uniform in intensity and will thus uniformly illuminate the object under test.
+One such method includes using a mask with varying transmission which may be photographically or vacuum coated or otherwise produced which is placed before exposure of the hologram in the object beam and/or the reference beam to precompensate the exposure densities and thus fringe contrast in the recorded hologram to take into account the unevenness of the reconstruction illumination and thus yield a reconstructed diffraction illumination light field emitted from the hologram which is uniform in intensity and will thus uniformly illuminate the object under test.